What Services Does SafetyNet Wireless Offer

 - School documentation

-To prove your identity or age, you must provide an official document that contains your official first and last name and date of birth.
-Acceptable documents include:
+Substantiating Identity or Age: For identity or age confirmation, an official document with your first and last name and date of birth is necessary.
+Acceptable documents comprise:

 - A valid government, military, state, or Tribal ID